zjuwwq/injectorjs/README.md

 ## Explicitly Injection
 After minification or obfuscation, the parameters were renamed.
 It can't detect the dependencies by the parameter name.
-We can declare dependencies explicityly by the ```$injects``` property.
+We can declare dependencies explicitly by the ```$injects``` property.

 ```javascript
 injector.register('tom', {